Stuffed Mushroom Caps

 6 medium portobello mushrooms

-• Once the farro is done, add pistachios, spinach, and parmesan cheese and mix until combined.
-Take a kitchen tablespoon and heap each mushroom cap with the farro mixture and place them back on the jelly roll pan
+• Once the farro is done, add the pistachios, spinach, and parmesan cheese, and mix until well combined.
+Take a kitchen tablespoon and heap each mushroom cap with the farro mixture and place them back on the jelly roll pan.

 • Bake for 15 minutes.